 Of course, some people with celiac disease cannot tolerate oats; however the vast majority can.
 If you cannot tolerate oats, oat milk is not for you.

 What Oat Milk Brands are Gluten-Free?

-Silk’s Oat Yeah™ oat milk is NOT made with gluten-free oats, and therefore its oat milk is not considered gluten-free.
-Additionally, Silk Oat Yeah also contains malt, which is not typically a gluten-free ingredient.
-Pacific Foods™, Elmhurst™ and Thrive Market™ oat milks also are NOT gluten-free.
+Silk’s Oat Yeah™ oat milk is not made with gluten-free oats, and therefore Silk oat milk is not gluten free.
+Additionally, Silk Oat Yeah also contains malt, which contains gluten.
+Pacific Foods™, Elmhurst™ and Thrive Market™ oat milks also are not gluten free.

 Nutritional Benefits of Oat Milk

 If you can find gluten-free oat milk, you can 100 percent enjoy it along with the nutritional benefits that come along with it.

 Protein: Oat milk contains about three grams of protein per one-cup serving.
 Milk contains about six grams per serving and soy milk contains about seven or eight grams of protein per serving.
 Oat milk does not, however, contain all nine essential amino acids like dairy milk and soy milk.

 Calories: One cup of unsweetened oat milk is about 80-120 calories compared to about 150 calories in a single cup of whole milk (skim milk contains 83 calories).
 The unsweetened version of soy milk has roughly 130 calories per cup, flax milk has 25, almond milk has 60, and coconut milk has 80.

 Nutrients: Oat milk offers a good source of vitamin D, vitamin B12, calcium and riboflavin, particularly if the brand of oat milk you’re using is fortified (most are).
 Oat milk also offers 2-4 grams of fiber while dairy milk offers none.